Time management is one of the most important aspects in managing a project.

 - Estimate the effort in points or working hours with respect to the calendar time to cope with the fact that the team is never 100% effective.
 You can also apply a separate conversion factor to translate the estimated effort into calendar time.
 This will make it easier to track the accuracy of the estimates.
 If, for example, the team spends 30% of the time of an average day in meetings, answering the phone and email, an appropriate conversion factor must be added, in this case corresponding to 1.4 (1/70% ).

-- Formally record estimates and document how they were found, from which information and through which processes.
+- Formally record estimates and document how they were elaborated, from which information and through which processes.
 It is important to make clear the purpose and the hypotheses estimated and highlight what is out of scope.
 This will not only put the project manager in a better position to defend numbers, but will also help to review and improve the estimation process in the future.

-Understanding the difference between effort and duration of an activity is therefore fundamental for the correct planning of a project.
+As explained, understanding the difference between effort and duration of an activity is therefore fundamental for the correct planning of a project.

 In Twproject, it is possible to estimate how much work is needed to complete a task or close an issue.